 Total operating expenses are related to the management and administration of the construction of Emerald Bay, operations of Donatela Resort & Sanctuary and other organizational expenses.
-Operating expenses were lower by P53.3 million (-32.1%) at P112.9 million primarily due to lower operating expenses resulting from the temporary closure of Donatela as well as a decrease in i) PAGCOR charges by P27.3 million mainly resulting from the voluntary suspension of CGLC's Provisional License; ii) taxes and licenses by P9.5 million (-79.9%); iii) salaries expense by P8.7 million (-14.0%); and iv) professional fees related to fundraising by P6.6 million (-33.7%).
+Operating expenses were lower by P14.6 million (-15.8%) at P78.2 million primarily due to lower operating expenses resulting from the temporary closure of Donatela as well as a decrease in taxes and licenses by P9.5 million (+150.6%) and professional fees related to fundraising by P8.4 million (+66.2%), partially offset by the increase in PAGCOR charges by P5.2 million.